josh-fam/NG_Sales_Performance_Portfolio/README.md

 ## Results & Insights
 - **Top states**: Delta, Abuja, Osun, and Kano are the top performing states.
-- **Sales channels**: Retail and online channels have the highest bulk sales, while wholesale is carries for Tablets and Cameras.
+- **Sales channels**: Retail and online channels have the highest bulk sales, while wholesale carries for Tablets and Cameras.
-- **Seasonality**: High-value transactions (Phones/Tablets) drive sales spikes in mid-2024 and early 2025.
+- **Seasonality**: Transactions from Phones and Tablets drive sales in mid 2024 and early 2025.
 - **Products**: Phones dominate followed by Tablets and Monitors.